PerfectThymeTech/terraform-azurerm-data-landing-zone/README.md

 ### <a name="input_route_table_id"></a> [route\_table\_id](#input\_route\_table\_id)

-Description: Specifies the resource ID of the default route table for the Data Landing Zone
+Description: Specifies the resource ID of the default route table for the Data Landing Zone.

 Type: `string`

 ### <a name="input_vnet_id"></a> [vnet\_id](#input\_vnet\_id)

-Description: Specifies the resource ID of the Vnet used for the Data Landing Zone
+Description: Specifies the resource ID of the Vnet used for the Data Landing Zone.

 Type: `string`